Advocacy service - Someone to speak on your behalf

 Other types of advocacy include:

 - self-advocacy - support to empower people to get their voices heard and make informed choices about their care and support

-where trained volunteers and carers provide personalised support
+- citizen advocacy - trained volunteers and carers provide personalised support

-which allows people with similar backgrounds to come together to have their voices heard
+- group advocacy - allows people with similar backgrounds to come together to have their voices heard

 - community advocacy - advocates providing support out in Derby’s communities.